What We Do

 Informed by research, WGA focuses on root causes, sustainable solutions and long-term impact.
 Research, outcomes and impact drive all our core areas of work.
 Our grants – given collectively and with purpose – achieve meaningful change throughout Northeast Florida.
 As stewards of WGA and our community, impact is constantly evaluated and informs all of our philanthropy, education, advocacy and activities.

 Strategic philanthropy has been core to our grantmaking approach since 2002.
-While all our grants have fallen in our four Fields of Interest – Educational Attainment, Economic Empowerment, Physical and Mental Health and Safety and Justice — in 2012, we began to concentrate for several years on one narrower focus with two-year grants.
-WGA’s Education and Advocacy functions followed suit.
-The goal is greater impact in our communities.
+All of our grants fall into one or more of our four Fields of Interest – Educational Attainment, Economic Empowerment, Physical and Mental Health and Safety and Justice.
+Our goal is greater impact in our communities.
+Learn more about our present and past areas of focus below.

 Learn more about Our Grantmaking and our Grants History.